 1. Chromebooks are substantially cheaper than most laptops, making them an affordable solution for our school moving forward.

 2. Chromebooks are cloud-based, constructed to run exclusively by browser, with no installations on the computer.
 This design allows zero accessible networks to be attacked.
 Chromebooks do not require active firewalls, or anti-virus and anti-malware software.
 Filesystem encryption is not necessary as only users can view files.

-3. Chromebooks are lightweight, portable and boot up in seconds, and batteries last approximately 8 hours.
+3. Chromebooks are lightweight, portable, boot up in seconds, and batteries last approximately 8 hours.

 4. Chromebooks allow pupils to work together while completing group projects, reports, slide shows, or video.

-The school have also installed Google Chromecast in every classroom which allows every user to cast their work to the front of the class.
+The school has also installed Google Chromecast in every classroom which allows every user to cast their work to the front of the class.

-In order to facilitate this change one of our IT leaders (Mr Tucker) has undertaken development and training to become a Level 2 qualified Google educator and will soon be undertaking further professional development to become a qualified Google trainer.
+In order to facilitate this change, our IT leader (Mr J Tucker) has undertaken development and training to become a Certified Google Trainer.
+All teaching members of staff are currently undertaking further professional development to become qualified Google Educators.